rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 ### **Personalization/Recommendations (e.g., Amazon Recommendations)**

 Personalization or recommendation services aim to curate and tailor user experiences on websites by suggesting content, products, or other items based on individual user behaviors, preferences, and histories.
-Such services can significmantly enhance user engagement, increase conversion rates, and foster loyalty.
+Such services can significantly enhance user engagement, increase conversion rates, and foster loyalty.
 For example, on e-commerce platforms like Amazon, when a user browses through products, the platform provides recommendations based on the user's past interactions, viewing patterns, and purchases.

 If a user explores an Amazon product on a third-party site with an Amazon affiliate link, a third-party cookie might track this interaction.
 When the user later visits Amazon, they could be presented with recommendations related to this previously-viewed product.